magento/devdocs/src/cloud/project/user-admin.md

 ## Add user authentication requirements

-For added security, Magento provides a project-level MFA enforcement feature to improve security for SSH access to Cloud infrastructure.
+For added security, Magento provides project-level MFA enforcement to require two-factor authentication for SSH access to {{ site.data.var.ece }} project source code and environments.
 See [MFA enforcement for SSH].

 When MFA enforcement is enabled on a {{site.data.var.ece}} project, all users with SSH access to an environment in that project must enable two-factor authentication (TFA) on their {{site.data.var.ece}} account.
 For automated processes, users must create an API token that machine users can use to authenticate from the command line.
 See [Enable user accounts for TFA and SSH access](#update-account-security-settings).